gelsogrove/shopME/finalproject-AG/PRD.md

    ```

 3. **Consent Recording**: When the user replies with acceptance:
    - The system records the current privacy policy version in `last_privacy_version_accepted`
    - The timestamp is recorded in `privacy_accepted_at`
    - This data is stored in the user profile for audit and compliance purposes

+#### Consent Data Storage

+The user's privacy consent information is stored in the `clients` table in the database with the following specific fields:

+- **`last_privacy_version_accepted`**: A string field that stores the version identifier of the privacy policy that was accepted (e.g., "1.2.0")
+- **`privacy_accepted_at`**: A timestamp field that records the exact date and time when the user provided consent

+This implementation allows the system to:

+- Track which specific version of the policy each user has accepted
+- Maintain a complete audit trail for GDPR compliance
+- Identify users who need to renew consent when the privacy policy is updated
+- Provide timestamped proof of consent in case of regulatory inquiries

+Every time a user interacts with the system, these fields are checked to ensure the user has accepted the current version of the privacy policy.
+If not, the consent flow is triggered again.

 4. **Privacy Updates**: When the privacy policy is updated: